markusressel/DeineMudda/README.md

 To install the `pattern` library used by this bot you probably have to install `python-mysqlclient` as a system package manually.

+# Attributions

+Thx to @njamster for coming up with the idea and first working version of this bot.

 # Contributing

 GitHub is for social coding: if you want to write code, I encourage contributions through pull requests from forks